-

 Automatic payments can keep things going, but they aren’t beneficial to either party.
 The same might be stated about a line holder’s death and a variety of other scenarios.

-A second case in which a phone number is disabled occurs when a phone line is effectively canceled.
+A second case in which a phone numbers is disabled occurs when a phone line is effectively canceled.

 When a phone number is linked to a cancellation line, it is usually recycled more quickly.
-Depending on the circumstances, a phone number can be revived in a short duration of 30 days.
+Depending on the circumstances, the old phone number can be revived in a short duration of 30 days.

 What Happens When a Number is Deactivated?